mattmaas/Congress.Ai/README.md

 - **Cosmos DB**: Utilized as the backend database to store and retrieve bill data efficiently.
 - **AI Integration**: AI services are integrated to generate summaries and key changes for each bill.
 - **MVVM Architecture**: Implements the Model-View-ViewModel (MVVM) pattern to promote a clean separation of concerns and facilitate maintainability.
+- **Azure Blob Storage**: Used for storing application state and managing blobs via the BlobStorageManager.
+- **OpenAI API**: Leveraged to generate AI-based summaries and key changes for each bill.
+- **Newtonsoft.Json**: Employed for JSON serialization and deserialization of data.

 ## Architecture